 Designing the Macro

-This section shows the development process of a macro, in broad brush strokes.
-Fundamentally, the programmer needs to discover what inputs are required for the macro to work, what outputs are expected, what issues may crop up, and then create a high-level description of how the macro will work.
+This section outlines the development process of a macro, in broad strokes.
+Fundamentally, the programmer needs to determine what inputs are required for the macro to function, what outputs are expected, and what potential issues may arise; then create a high-level description of how the macro will operate.

 Inputs

 What information does the macro need to be successful?
-Since this macro will be stepping through an open Process Model file looking for Step geometry, then summarizing the Step geometry lengths into an output file, we have two of the requirements described.
+Since this macro will step through an open Process Model file, looking for Step geometry and summarizing the Step geometry lengths into an output file, we have two of the requirements described.

 Outputs